-Bank accounts will be made available where schools wish.
+Bank accounts may be made available where schools wish, subject to approval by the Authority.
 Schools will not be required to open bank accounts and the Authority will facilitate all payments on their behalf.
 Schools going into deficit after the opening of their bank account shall have an approved action plan that puts them back into a balanced position within an agreed timescale with the Authority so that their eligibility for a bank account can continue.
 Failure to adhere to the action plan will result in the removal of the bank account facility of the school.